router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/sample-idapps/on-evm-chains/ping-pong.md

   // requestId => ackMessage
   mapping(uint64 => string) public ackFromDestination;

-  // instance of the Router's gateway contract IGateway public gatewayContract;
+  // instance of the Router's Gateway contract IGateway public gatewayContract;

   // custom error so that we can emit a custom error message